Trophy hunting South Africa is like nowhere else in the world. The number and density of animals will astound any first-time Africa hunter.

 Black Wildebeest weighs around 320 pounds.
 As with his cousin, the blue wildebeest Trophy quality is judged by the size of the boss and the curl.
 Black Wildebeest can be very aggressive when wounded.
-Beware!
+So beware!

 Bushbuck weighs in at around 100 pounds.
 Trophy quality lies in the length of the horns with solid bases.
 Maturity for a trophy is at 7 years.
-Bushbuck can be dangerous when wounded or cornered and will not hesitate to charge.
+Bushbuck can be dangerous if wounded.

 White Springbok Trophy